pearpenguin/pearpenguin.github.io/README.md

     composer create-project laravel/laravel --prefer-dist

-See vagrant provision file for more details on Composer and PHP dependencies
+See vagrant provision file for more details on Composer and PHP dependencies Symfony requires DB parameters to be entered

+### Wordpress
+Provisioner downloads, unzips, and sets up DB.
+Must manually browse to wp-admin/install.php to finish setup All DB params are "wordpress" as in `wp-setup-db.sql`

 ### python
 #### pip on Ubuntu 12.04